Bjuliean/StringH/README.md

-# StringH
+## 07.12.2022

+## string.h
- Partial implementation of string.h lib (Team/Teamlead).
+- Partial implementation of string.h lib.
+The work was carried out as a team.

-The first team project of the core education program.
-Partially implemented string.h library, including sprintf with some options.